-An alternative to a brand blacklist is to research and buy individual products based on individual merit, but where's the fun in being rational about it?
+An alternative to a brand blacklist is to research and buy individual products based on individual merit, but where's the fun?

 I do actually like some things, kittens are nice as are sunshine and lollipops (not the green ones, which are an abomination and should be wiped out).

 Green kittens are no good either.